In this week’s eSkeptic:

 In this remote Science Salon (recorded on March 22, 2018 in audio format only), Dr. Michael Shermer begins by asking Dr. Mlodinow what it was like to work with and get to know Stephen Hawking, on which the two worked together on two books.
 Hawking had to be elastic in his thinking given that his disease prevented him from doing science in the traditional manner.

 Leonard Mlodinow received his Ph.D. in theoretical physics from the University of California, Berkeley, was an Alexander von Humboldt Fellow at the Max Planck Institute, and was on the faculty of the California Institute of Technology.
 His previous books include the best sellers Subliminal, War of the Worldviews (with Deepak Chopra), The Grand Design (with Stephen Hawking), and The Drunkard’s Walk, as well as The Upright Thinkers, Feynman’s Rainbow, and Euclid’s Window.
 He also wrote for the television series MacGyver and Star Trek: The Next Generation.

-If you enjoy the video, audio, and written content we produce, please show your support by making a donation, or make a monthly pledge via Patreon.
+If you enjoy the video, audio, and written content we produce, please show your support by making a donation.
 Your ongoing patronage is vital to our organization’s mission.